chrnthnkmutt/personal_website/README.md

 | [`studio`](./app/studio/[[...index]]/page.tsx) | Where Sanity Studio is mounted                  |
 | [`schemas`](./schemas)                         | Where Sanity Studio gets its content types from |
 | [`sanity.query.ts`](./lib/sanity.query.ts)     | Groq query for Sanity Schema data               |

+## Attribution

+This website is based on the excellent portfolio template by [Victor Eke](https://victoreke.com).
+The original template is MIT-licensed and has been customized for Charunthon Limseelo's personal use.

 ## License & Usage